Become An Approved Broker or Dealer

 Who can become an approved broker or dealer?

-• financial significance in Illinois, which may include the location of the firm’s corporate office, the number of full-time employees, payroll size, and the firm’s overall economic presence in the state.
+- financial significance in Illinois.
+Include the location of the firm’s corporate office, number of full-time employees, payroll size, and overall economic presence in Illinois.

-• In addition, any staff responsible for executing trades must be registered in the State of Illinois.
+- All staff members responsible for executing trades must be registered in the State of Illinois.

 Follow this step-by-step process